Kyoto Koka University ロゴ

 Team medicine and comprehensive community care

-Learn to take care of your own health
+Develop the ability to care for your own health

 Holistic Health I

-Students will learn complementary and alternative therapies, yoga, and aromatherapy to enhance the natural healing power of the human body, and will gain a comprehensive understanding of the health of humans in general, not only in physical and mental terms but also in terms of the environments surrounding the person.
+Students will learn complementary and alternative therapies, yoga, and aromatherapy to enhance the natural healing power of the human body, and will gain a comprehensive understanding of human health, not only in physical and mental terms but also in terms of the environments surrounding the person.

 Faculty of Health Science – Department of Health and Nutrition – National Registered Dietitian Training Course